YusufKhan-gamedev/uwux/README.md

 - Symmetric Multiprocessing (SMP)
 - On-demand paging

-# How to Build and Run Aero
+# How to Build and Run Uwux

-Please make sure you have a **uwux-like** host system before building Aero.
+Please make sure you have a **uwux-like** host system before building Uwux.
 If you are using windows, its highly recommended to use UWUWSL 2.

 ## Dependencies

-Before building Aero, you need the following things installed:
+Before building Uwux, you need the following things installed:
 - `rustc` should be the **latest nightly**
 - `qemu`
 - `nasm`